yizhongzhang1989/robot_dc/colcon_ws/src/image_labeling_service/README.md

 # Image Labeling Service

-ROS2 wrapper package for the Image Labeling Web service.
+ROS2 launch configuration for the Image Labeling Web service.

 ## Overview

-This package provides a ROS2 node that manages the lifecycle of the Image Labeling web application.
+This package provides a ROS2 launch file that starts the Image Labeling web application.
 The web service allows users to upload and label images with keypoints, featuring sub-pixel precision, zoom/pan functionality, and JSON export.

+**Note:** This package uses `ExecuteProcess` to directly launch the web service without a ROS node wrapper, ensuring clean startup/shutdown.

 ## Features